+NSPW is a public utility organized under the laws of the state of Wisconsin, and is authorized to do business in the states of Michigan and Wisconsin.
 NSPW, based in Eau Claire, is a Wisconsin public utility engaged in the generation, transmission, distribution, and sale of electricity in portions of northwestern Wisconsin and in the western portion of the Upper Peninsula of Michigan.
-NSPW also purchases, transports, distributes, and sells natural gas to retail customers and transports customer-owned natural gas in this service territory.
-NSPW provides electric utility service to approximately 257,000 customers and natural gas utility service to approximately 113,000 customers.
+NSPW also purchases, transports, distributes, and sells natural gas to retail customers and transports customer owned natural gas in this service territory.
+NSPW provides electric utility service to approximately 259,000 customers and natural gas utility service to approximately 115,000 customers.
 Generally, NSPW's earnings contribute approximately 5 percent to 10 percent of Xcel Energy's consolidated net income.
 NSPW owns the following direct subsidiaries: Chippewa and Flambeau Improvement Co., which operates hydro reservoirs; Clearwater Investments, Inc., which owns interests in affordable housing; and NSP Lands, Inc., which holds real estate.

 NSPW is significantly impacted by its existence within the Xcel Energy holding company system, and the Commission applies many of the Wisconsin holding company policies and requirements on Xcel Energy and NSPW, under Wis.
 Stat. § 196.795(11)(b).
 NSPW is a public utility within the meaning of Wis.
 Stat. § 196.01.
-NSPM is a Minnesota public utility under Minn.
-Stat. § 216.B.02.
-NSPW and NSPM are wholly-owned subsidiaries of Xcel Energy, and therefore are affiliated interests within the meaning of Wis.
-Stat. § 196.52(1).